os2datascanner/os2datascanner/src/os2datascanner/projects/admin/adminapp/README.md

 # OS2datascanner - Admin module

+## To install everything for frontend assets building:

+`$ npm install`

-To run webpack for frontend asset bundeling, run:
+## To run webpack for frontend asset bundling and watching on development:

-`npm install`
-`npm run build`
+`$ npm run dev`

 This will bundle JS files in the `static/src/js/` folder to `static/dist/bundle.js` and CSS/CSSS/SASS (please use only SCSS) files from the `static/src/css/` folder to `static/dist/bundle.css`

-## Icons
-When editing icons in the icon pack, load the `static/src/svg/selection.json` file into [icomoon.io app](https://icomoon.io/app/) or log in and select the **Datascanner Admin**  project
+## To run webpack for frontend asset bundling on production:

+`$ npm run prod`

+This will bundle JS files in the `static/src/js/` folder to `static/dist/bundle.min.js` and CSS/CSSS/SASS (please use only SCSS) files from the `static/src/css/` folder to `static/dist/bundle.min.css`